ellaaheidarian-lala/Cell-Image-Analysis-Pipeline/README.md

-# Quantitative Cell Biology: Image Analysis & Segmentation Pipeline
+# Bioimage Informatics: Automated Pipeline for Cellular Morphometrics
 ## Researcher: Elaheh Heydarian Gorji
-### Targeted for: Gerlich Lab | IMBA - Institute of Molecular Biotechnology
+### Shahid Beheshti University

-This repository demonstrates a computational workflow for high-throughput image analysis of cell nuclei.
-The project focuses on automating the segmentation and classification of cellular structures, a core requirement for studying chromosome organization and cell division.
+This repository features a robust computational pipeline designed for the high-throughput analysis of microscopy data.
+By integrating computer vision with machine learning, this project automates the detection, segmentation, and quantitative profiling of cellular structures—essential for research in cell cycle dynamics, oncology, and genomic stability.

-## 🧬 Scientific Relevance
+## 🔬 Core Research Capabilities
-In modern cell biology, quantifying morphological changes in chromosomes and nuclei is essential.
-This pipeline utilizes machine learning to:
+- **Precision Segmentation:** Leveraging advanced algorithms to identify cellular boundaries in complex fluorescence microscopy datasets.
-- Detect and segment cell nuclei from microscopy datasets.
+- **Quantitative Morphometrics:** Automated extraction of high-dimensional features (e.g., spatial distribution, shape descriptors, and intensity profiles).
-- Extract quantitative features (Area, Perimeter, Eccentricity) to analyze structural variations.
+- **Statistical Integration:** Translating raw pixel data into reproducible biological insights using Python-based data science stacks.

-- Provide interpretable visualizations for experimental validation.
+## 🛠 Technical Stack

-## 🛠 Technical Implementation
+- **Vision Libraries:** OpenCV, Scikit-image (Denoising, Thresholding, and Edge Detection).
-- **Image Processing:** OpenCV and Scikit-image for pre-processing and noise reduction.
+- **Analytics & ML:** Scikit-learn for classification and feature importance analysis.
-- **Deep Learning/ML:** Implementation of segmentation algorithms to identify biological boundaries.
+- **Data Engineering:** NumPy & Pandas for handling large-scale biological datasets.
-- **Data Visualization:** Matplotlib and Seaborn for translating raw image data into statistical insights.
+- **Visualization:** Matplotlib & Seaborn for generating publication-quality figures.

-## 🚀 Skills for Bioinformatician Role
+## 🌟 Professional Strengths
-- **Python:** Robust scripting for data processing.
+- **Pipeline Engineering:** Ability to build end-to-end workflows from raw image acquisition to final statistical reporting.
-- **Automated Workflows:** Building pipelines from raw microscopic data to final visualization.
+- **Interdisciplinary Focus:** bridging the gap between molecular biology and computational science.
-- **Collaboration Ready:** Code is documented for technical exchange and peer review.
+- **Scalability:** Code is structured to be adaptable for various cell lines and imaging modalities.

 ---
-*Developed as part of my commitment to advancing computational methods in molecular biotechnology.*
+*Driven by a passion for Computational Oncology, Evolutionary Genomics, and the development of open-source scientific software.*